 Big Blog: Little website, you’ve done something for me.
 Made a good comment on my blog.
 Provided insightful analysis.
 Highlighted some unknown data.
 Created information.
-In return, I will bring it to bear to my audience.
+In return, I will connect you to my audience.

-It is in these exchanges that smaller websites and blogs can begin to grow and garner attention.
+It’s in these exchanges that smaller websites and blogs begin to grow and garner attention.
 This trust is why no legitimate blogger will ever accept paid post or links.
 It also highlights the meritocracy of the web.
 Wherein a single individual can, with time, capture the attention of tens of thousands of readers without the backing of media corporations.

 As a matter of complete disclosure, the phrase “a microtransaction of trust” was coined by my brother-in-law during a conversation we had a couple night ago.
 I just stole it from him and used it first (with his blessing).